 Avenue of HonourPrint Page

-The Avenue of Honour was planted in 1918 to commemorate those who served in the First World War.
+The Avenue of Honour was planted in 1918 to commemorate those who served in World War One.
 The Avenue is not signed but the trees were planted from Gilmour's Corner Store which was located at Stanhope and High Street along Stanhope Street to the school.

 The road from Gilmour's corner to the school at Barnawartha presented a very animated appearance on Saturday morning, when a very fine muster of people met as a working bee to prepare the lane for the reception of the Soldiers' Avenue of Honor.
 There has been much difficulty in securing the necessary wire netting for the guards, but it is hoped to have a final gathering on 28th inst. to plant the trees and erect the guards.